Atimca/Reactive-programming-Article/README.md

 I assume, that most of the readers of this arctile came from iOS development.
 So let me make an anology.
 Reactive programming is Notification center on steroids, but don't worry, a conterweight of the reactive frameworks that they are more sequential and understandable.
 In iOS development it's hard to do things in the one way.
 Because from the biginning Apple gave us several different approaches like: delegates, selectors, GCD and etc. Reactive paradigm could help solve on this problems in one fasion.

+In this article I will use concepts of the main popular reactive framework for iOS: RxSwift (open source based) and Combine (iOS 13+ Apple developers based).
+Minimum iOS version for Combine is the one the most reasons, why we still considering third party frameworks like RxSwift for development.

+## The tale of two friends

+Right now I will suggest to stop a little bit of describing reactive definition.
+Let's put our attention on the action.

+Let me answer again on the question: What reactive programming is?
+Reactive programming is a friendship of two design patterns: `Iterator` and `Observer`.
+Let's make a quick reminder how does this patterns work.

+`Iterator` is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
+You can read more by this [link](https://refactoring.guru/design-patterns/iterator).

+`Observer` is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+You can read more by this [link](https://refactoring.guru/design-patterns/observer).

+How does this two fellas work together?
+In easy words, you use `Observer` pattern to be subscribed for new events and use `Iterator` pattern to treat streams of asynchronous events with the same sort of simple, composable operations that you use for collections of data items like arrays.
+It frees you from tangled webs of callbacks, and thereby makes your code more readable and less prone to bugs.